Which iPad should I get?

 What Memory Size do I Need?

-Testing in April 2017 shows OzRWY set up for VFR flight in Australia with only the essential files weighs in at 800MB.
+Testing shows that OzRunways set up for VFR flight in Australia with only the essential files weighs in at 1.1GB.
 The files downloaded in this configuration are the Hybrid VFR Chart (WAC, VNC, VTC, Inset combined), ERSA, PCA, AIP SUP and AIC, and AIP.
-Adding the terrain files increases this by a few GB as these seemingly small files unzip to be quite large on the disk.

 The app will grow in storage size as route, saved tracks and aircraft profiles are added.
 If you are a storage sensitive OzRunways user, it is best to plan to delete and reinstall the app every 6 or 12 months to coincide with the ASA map changeovers.
 This will delete all the saved information and ensure your app stays lean and minimises memory usage.
 Remember to back up any files you wish to keep before deleting the app!